 - Hard time concentrating

 That’s a big list!!
-There are other causes for most of the ailments listed above, of course.
+Of course, other things can cause the ailments above.
 These are some things to be aware of though, if you’re concerned about your immune function.
-Now’s the perfect time to get your immune system functioning at top notch!
+Now’s the perfect time to get your immune system functioning at top-notch!

 Some steps that you can take to build your immunity: